aws/aws-eks-best-practices/content/security.md

 ## Runtime security

 ## Secrets management
 Kubernetes secrets are used to store sensitive information, such as user certificates, passwords, or API keys.
-They are persisted in etcd as a base64 encoded strings.
+They are persisted in etcd as base64 encoded strings.
 On EKS, the EBS volumes for etcd nodes are encypted with [EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).
-A pod can retrieve a Kubernetes secrets objects by referencing the secret in the podSpec can can be mapped to an environment variable or mounted as volume.
+A pod can retrieve a Kubernetes secrets objects by referencing the secret in the podSpec.
+These secrets can either be mapped to an environment variable or mounted as volume.
 For additional information on creating secrets, see https://kubernetes.io/docs/concepts/configuration/secret/.

-It is worth mentioning that secrets in a particular namespace can be referenced by all pods in the secret's namespace.
+    Note: Secrets in a particular namespace can be referenced by all pods in the secret's namespace.

     Note: The node authorizer allows the Kubelet to read all of the secrets mounted to the node.

 ### Recommendations
 + **Use separate namespaces as a way to isolate secrets from different applications**.
-If you have secrets that cannot be shared between applications in a namespace, create a separate namespace.
+If you have secrets that cannot be shared between applications in a namespace, create a separate namespace for those applications.
 + **Use volume mounts instead of environment variables**.
 The values of environment variables can unintentionally appear in logs.
 Secrets mounted as volumes are instatiated as tmpfs volumes (a RAM backed file system) that are automatically removed from the node when the pod is deleted.
 + **Use an external secrets provider**.
 There are several viable alternatives to using Kubernetes secrets, include Bitnami's [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and Hashicorp's [Vault]( https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar/).
-You could also use the sidecar approach that Vault uses to fetch a secret from AWS Secrets Manager, as in this example https://github.com/jicowan/secret-sidecar.
+Unlike Kubernetes secrets which can be shared amongst all of the pods within a namespace, Vault gives you the ability to limit access to particular pods through the use of Kubernetes service accounts.
+It also has support for secret rotation.
+If Vault is not to your liking, you could use similar approach with AWS Secrets Manager, as in this example https://github.com/jicowan/secret-sidecar.
 + **Audit the use of secrets**.
 On EKS, turn on audit logging and create a CloudWatch alarm to alert you when a secret is used.
-Alternatively, you can use a solution like [ekscloudwatch](https://github.com/sysdiglabs/ekscloudwatch) to stream the logs to [Falco](https://falco.org/docs/event-sources/kubernetes-audit/) and create events when secrets are read.
 + **Rotate your secrets periodically**.
 Kubernetes doesn't automatically rotate secrets.
 If you have to rotate secrets, consider using an external secret store, e.g. Vault.
 + **Use AWS KMS for envelop encryption of Kubernetes secrets** ([coming soon](https://github.com/aws/containers-roadmap/issues/530)).
-This is where Kubernetes uses a data encryption key to encrypt the secret and that key is encypted using a key encryption key from AWS KMS.
-A new data encryption key is created for each secret and the key encryption key is rotated on a recurring schedule.
-With the KMS plugin, Kubernetes secrets are stored in ciphertext and can only be decrypted by the Kubernetes API server.
+When this option becomes available Kubernetes will encrypt your secrets with a unique data encryption key (DEK).
+This key is then encypted using a key encryption key (KEK) from AWS KMS which is rotated on a recurring schedule.
+With the KMS plugin, Kubernetes secrets are stored in ciphertext instead of plain text and can only be decrypted by the Kubernetes API server.

 ## Protecting the infrastructure (hosts)